 Sometimes it seems like off-the-shelf (OTS) content is too generic for you to use outside of generalized topics like sexual harassment, job safety, etc. However, you can save costs on course development by using more generic courses as prerequisites for original content.
 That way employees can get the basics down before delving into the specific tasks needed for their particular company and role.

-TIP: Some OTS content providers offer editable content (like Vado) which can be modified to express with a company’s brand, jargon, and more.
+TIP: Some OTS content providers offer editable content which can be modified to express with a company’s brand, jargon, and more.
 This makes OTS and custom-developed course content transitions more seamless.